Glavo/foreign-hacker/README.md

 Java 16 or higher is required.

 This library can't avoid other limitations of the incubator module.
-You still need to use the `--add-module` and  `--enable-preview` option to use `jdk.incubator.foreign` module.
+You still need to add `--add-module jdk.incubator.foreign` and  `--enable-preview` options to JVM for use `jdk.incubator.foreign` module.

 ## Usage: